 Dancers will explore partnering and weight sharing in exercises focused both on the floor and standing.
 We will focused on lifts in pairs, but will also play with lifts done in larger groups.
 Our end task will be to strong together lifts into a phrase that will help you and your partner find the communication and flow that is necessary to perform a successful partnering duet.

-Concert footage from MamLuft&Co.
+Film and concert footage by MamLuft&Co.
 Dance work will be viewed.